 7. Many customers should be happy to pay larger subscription fees over time in exchange for significant probability of greater success, user satisfaction and innovation.
 The biggest problem that most CIOs have is their overall success rate — too many of their projects fail.
 Using a subscription/limited term license model helps align vendors with the success of your projects.

 8. Multi-tenant web services present a compelling alternative.
 The broad availability of commercial multi-tenant hosted web services (epitomized by Amazon Web Services) is creating a widening gap.
 On one side of the gap, there are buyers and sellers of software who are merely perpetuating outmoded models for consuming and selling software.
 On the other side of the gap are enterprise technology buyers that demand that their vendors deliver value through reliability and innovation every single day – and have the means to measure this.

 9. FUD continues to rule – for now.
 Many of the procurement and sales establishments are using the FUD (Fear Uncertainty and Doubt) arguments to slow the adoption of new software-as-a-service models.
 I can understand why: the new business models including SaaS challenge their very existence.
 However, as a result, their customers are saddled with a sub-optimal state of productivity for their systems and infrastructure.
 This is not sustainable as technology organizations are under dramatic pressure to reduce costs significantly.

 10. Enterprise technology organizations that embrace new licensing and deployment models are more productive/efficient and can recruit better people.
 They can focus more on high-leverage skills like networking and integration – and worry less about lower-value activities such as racking and stacking servers or building and releasing proprietary software.

 In today’s era of big data and constant innovation, companies that don’t embrace these new realities of enterprise technology will quickly be left behind.
-To learn more about how we approach this at Tamr, please contact us or request a demo.
+To learn more about how we approach this at Tamr, please contact us or Request a Meeting.